NAU-CCL/Epymorph/README.md

 # activate it (after which `python` should be bound to the venv python)
 source .venv/bin/activate

-# then install the requirements
+# then install the project in "editable" mode
-python -m pip install .[dev]
+python -m pip install --editable .[dev]
 ```

 ## Running from the command line